bytebase/bytebase.com/content/docs/get-started/install/deploy-to-alibabacloud.md

    [![](/content/docs/get-started/install/deploy-to-alibabacloud-computenest.webp)](https://computenest.console.aliyun.com/service/instance/create/cn-hangzhou?type=user&ServiceName=bytebase%E7%A4%BE%E5%8C%BA%E7%89%88)

-2. Fill in the deployment parameters as prompted:
+1. Fill in the deployment parameters as prompted:

    ![](/content/docs/get-started/install/deploy-to-alibabacloud-computenest-1.webp)

-3. After the parameters are filled in, you can see the corresponding inquiry details. after confirming the parameters, click <strong> next: confirm the order </strong>.
-Confirm that the order is complete and agree to the service agreement and click <strong> Create Now </strong> to proceed to the deployment phase.
+1. Fill in the parameters, click **next: confirm the order**; click **Create Now** to proceed to the deployment.
-4. After the deployment is completed, enter the service instance management and find the Bytebase service access link in the console.
+1. Once the deployment is completed, enter the service instance management and find the Bytebase service access link in the console.

    ![](/content/docs/get-started/install/deploy-to-alibabacloud-computenest-2.webp)

-5. Click the link to access the service.
+1. Click the link to access Bytebase.

    ![](/content/docs/get-started/install/deploy-to-alibabacloud-computenest-3.webp)